isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

  [A destructor may not fail](#Rc-dtor-fail).
-If a destructor tries to exit with an exception, it's a bad design error and the program had better terminate.
+If a destructor tries to exit with an exception, it’s a bad design error and the program had better terminate.

 ##### Note